spinnaker/swabbie/README.md

 _**IMPORTANT:** This service is currently under development, and is actively being used for deleting images and snapshots of ebs volumes._

-Swabbie is a service automating the cleanup of unused resources, such as EBS Volumes and Images.
+Swabbie automates the cleanup of unused resources such as EBS Volumes and Images.
-It's a replacement for Janitor Monkey.
-It can be extended to clean up a variety of resource types.
+As a Janitor Monkey replacement, it can also be extended to clean up a variety of resource types.
-It applies a set of rules to mark cleanup candidates.
+Swabbie applies a set of rules to mark cleanup candidates.
 Once marked, a resource is scheduled for deletion, and an owner is notified.

 ## Configuration
 ```
 swabbie:
-  agents:
-    mark:
-      enabled: true
-      intervalSeconds: 3600000
-    clean:
-      enabled: false
-      intervalSeconds: 3600000
-    notify:
-      enabled: false
-      intervalSeconds: 3600000

   providers:
     - name: aws
       locations: